Latest Posts

 Kelly and Lee are a digital nomad couple who are on not just a Gap Year, but a Gap Decade.
 They have teamed up to create an unconventional life together with a career that they can take on the road and only the possessions that they can fit in their backpacks.
 They have no house, no car and no fixed schedule and they love the thrill of exploring somewhere new.

-Global Goose is a chronicle of their lifestyle as perpetual wanderers as they migrate around the globe together.
-It offers an insight into the lifestyle of full time travel as well as destination guides, practical tips and interviews with inspiring travelers.
+Global Goose offers an insight into the lifestyle of full time travel as well as destination guides, practical tips and interviews with inspiring travelers.

 We were inspired by the goose because it is a migratory bird, often seen flying on when the seasons change in search of a better habitat and more abundant resources.